xiaosong-zhai/INFO5100/Lab4/Lab4 - ExtendWeightedGrades.md

-Store a row of data entered by the user through an arraylist
+#Store a row of data entered by the user through an arraylist

+#Then calculate the final grade and the scope of it